 What to Do:

-Use the patterns below to lay out the hula hoops (or draw circles with chalk) for this activity.
-Have your child maneuver through them as directions below indicate.
+Use the patterns below to lay out the hula hoops.
+Or, draw circles with chalk.
+Have your child move through them using the directions below.

-- Pattern 1: Jump with feet together but one foot landing in each tire.
-Next, try one foot at a time as if running but making sure to hit every tire along the way with either right or left foot.
+- Pattern 1: Jump with both feet, with one foot landing in each tire.
+Next, try one foot at a time as if running, but make sure to hit every tire with either the right or left foot.

-- Pattern 3: Try jumping and hopping just like in pattern 2 but in diagonal patterns.
-Your child can also try leaping from hoop to hoop in this pattern!
+- Pattern 3: Try jumping and hopping using pattern 2 but in diagonal patterns.
+Your child can also try leaping from hoop to hoop!

-- Pattern 4: This can be done just like classic hopscotch.
-One foot, then two feet, then one foot, and then two feet.
-You could try placing a toy in one of the tires and asking your child to go around that tire before picking it up on his way back — just like the real game!
+- Pattern 4: Jump like in classic hopscotch (one foot, then two feet, then one foot, and then two feet).
+Try placing a toy in one of the tires and asking your child to go around that tire before picking it up on his way back — just like the real game!

 How to Change it Up:

 - Hula hoops might be too big of a challenge for our littlest friends.
-Try using circles cut from construction paper or paper places as the "tires" to give kids less distance to travel on their way through the course.
+Try using circles cut from construction paper or paper plates as the "tires."
+This will give kids less distance to travel on their way through the course.

 - Try playing "Red Light, Green Light" during this activity.
-If they are hopping or jumping, can they stop on command and hold the position for an extra balance challenge.
+When hopping or jumping, see if they can stop on command and "freeze" for an extra balance challenge.

-- You can do this in any direction (backwards, sideways) and you can always set up two tire courses side by side to make it a race and double the fun!
+- You can do this in any direction (backwards, sideways).
+You also can set up two tire courses side by side to make it a race and double the fun!

 - Vary the distances between the hoops for greater challenge.

-Safety Note: For children just learning this activity and to improve safety, tape the hula hoops, paper pieces, or paper plates at the bottom to have them stick to the floor.
+Safety Note: Tape the hula hoops, paper pieces, or paper plates at the bottom so they stick to the floor.